sweetsmint/Composition_Java/README.md

 like following the style guide at <https://keepachangelog.com/> but feel free to use whichever style you prefer.

-Since this project is MIT
+Since this project is MIT licensed you should keep my name and email address in the `LICENSE` file to adhere to that license's agreement, but you can also add your name and